AdobeDocs/campaign-web.en/help/v8/email/generative-push.md

     ![](assets/push-genai-7.png){zoomable="yes"}

-1. When you have defined your content, audience and schedule, you are ready to prepare your email delivery.
+1. When you have defined your content, audience and schedule, you are ready to prepare your push delivery.
 [Learn more](../monitor/prepare-send.md)